 For those looking for vegan and vegetarian options, there is a salad, some sidrerias offer expanded vegan and vegetarian menus.

-Enjoy your stay in San Sebastian!
+Enjoy your stay in San Sebastian and your cider house tour!

 I mostly write about wine tasting experiences in Europe, check out my Blog for more articles about wine tours in Europe.